 Program is not being offered due to the COVID-19 Pandemic.

-The Camden County Freeholder Board offers assistance to senior citizens who are unable to remove significant amounts of snow accumulation from their properties.
+The Camden County Commissioner Board offers assistance to senior citizens who are unable to remove significant amounts of snow accumulation from their properties.

 - The Senior Snow Removal Program has specific criteria including: